-- ▶ When travelling, secure children under 13 years of age that are smaller than 150 cm, with a suitable and officially approved child restraint system. - ► Factory-set three-point safety belts must be used when attaching child restraint systems. - ► Fasten the childrens' seat belts before commencing the journey and make sure that their seat belts are kept fastened during the journey. - ▶ If a front passenger airbag is fitted in the vehicle, do not use a child restraint system (Reboard systems) that faces the back of the front passenger's seat.
-Follow warning notices in the vehicle.
+- When travelling, secure children under 13 years of age that are smaller than 150 cm, with a suitable and officially approved child restraint system. - ► Factory-set three-point safety belts must be used when attaching child restraint systems.

+- ► Fasten the childrens' seat belts before commencing the journey and make sure that their seat belts are kept fastened during the journey. - ▶ Use a rear-facing child restraint system ("reboard system") only when the front and side air bags on the passenger side are switched off.
+Observe the separate operating instructions of the chassis manufacturer and the warning notices in the vehicle.
+If no rear-facing child restraint system is in use, switch the airbags back on again.